Antoine Pinay: Life

 In 1944, he was first placed on house arrest, and stripped of his right to be candidate to an election on 5 September 1945.
 After the intervention of René Cassin, the vice-president of the Conseil d'État, who pointed to his fierce opposition to the German occupation, his citizen rights were restored on 5 October 1945.
 On 2 June 1946, he could successfully run for election to the Assemblée Constituante as a moderate candidate.

 He helped create a conservative party, the National Center of Independents and Peasants (CNIP).
 He acquired the reputation as one of France's more spirited politicians and in 1952 became prime minister by virtue of being the most popular elected CNIP official.
 His ministry was seen as the return of the "classical right", discredited since the Liberation.
 He stabilized the finances of the French nation and the French currency.

+In 1952/53 he was one of the founders of Le Cercle Pinay, a secret invitation-only foreign policy forum for conservatives.
 In 1955, he was one of the participants of the Messina Conference, which would lead to the Treaty of Rome in 1957.

 During the May 1958 crisis precipitated by the Algerian war, he supported Charles de Gaulle's return to power and approved of the Fifth Republic's constitution.
 He served as finance minister until 1960.
 In 1973, he was made médiateur de la République (ombudsman) by President Georges Pompidou.